whoshere/drawit/drawit_readme.md

  A workaround for the problem is to host canvas apps from a web-server.
 Thus users who run drawit via github pages should not experience any problems, even with google chrome.

-Since i like google chrome and also like using drawit offline, my solution has been to  add a lightweight local server --- `QuickPhp` by Zach Saw, --- to my windows computer.
+Since i like google chrome and also like using drawit offline, my solution has been to  add a lightweight local server, `QuickPhp` by Zach Saw, to my windows computer.
 It works fine.